ncatlab/nlab-content/pages/9/3/4/2/2439/content.md

 =--

-This is immediate.
-See further discussion see for instance [Carchedi-Roytenberg 12, example 3.18](#CarchediRoytenberg12)
+This is immediate, but conceptually important, it is made explicit for instance in ([Carchedi-Roytenberg 12, example 3.18](#CarchediRoytenberg12)).

 +-- {: .num_remark #AdjointTripleBetweenPlainAndSuperalgebra}
 ###### Remark